 It is great if you answered “yes” to this question, but if that is not the case then you need to work on this and sort things out.
 Being in control of your finances does not need to be complicated or time consuming and you do not need to be any sort of expert.

-All you need to do is to be conscious of the above 4 questions.
+All you need to do is to be conscious of the above 4 questions and have a mini financial check-up regularly.
 Managing your money is a day-to-day task which never ends.
 If you don’t feel like you know what you are doing then you just need to start somewhere and make a little progress each day, week or month.